starrymoonlight/BIP/README.md

         Sha256Hash messageHash = Sha256Hash.twiceOf(messageBytes);
         boolean compressed = false;

-        // this section is added to support new signature types if(header>= 39) // this is a bech32 signature {
+        // this section is added to support new signature types and is most relevant to this BIP if(header>= 39) // this is a bech32 signature {
             header -= 12;